Jaymon/decorators/README.md

 and each form is a little different to implement.
 This was frustrating if you wanted to create easy to use decorators where the developer didn't need to worry about `@mydecorator()` working differently than `@mydecorator`.

 ## decorators module

-The `decorators` module allows you to easily create broad decorators that encompass all forms and all types (functions, methods, classes) using the same interface:
+The `decorators.Decorator` class allows you to easily create broad decorators that encompass all forms and all types (functions, methods, classes) using the same interface:

 ```python
 import decorators